Free PDF Readers

 Dressage Ireland has over 60 Listed judges who perform this vital role.

-If the judges committee accepts you as a trainee judge, your registration will be valid for two years.
-The registration fee will be returned to you if your application is not accepted.
-If you have not become a listed judge by the end of the two years, you will need to re-register.
+If the judges committee accepts you as a trainee judge, your application will be valid for two years.
+If you have not become a listed judge by the end of the two years, you will need to re-apply.

 These are suggestions to help you with your experience.